flipkart-incubator/ultra-docs/docs/checklist.md

 This section captures the guidelines for broad use cases which relates to almost all of our Ultra partners’ applications.

 ### General
-These general guidelines apply across all the pages within a partner’s application:
+These general guidelines apply across all the pages within a partner’s application.

 - No external redirection in your app.
 - We do not tolerate obstruction of Flipkart’s property within Ultra.
 - Your app experience must have parity.